ryhanlon/Capstone_PDXCodeGuild/docs/my_proposal.md

 ### Further Work

-Options:
+Feature Options:
 - audio player to record and send clip to email address
 - secured option/modal window for parent to manage emails, calendar for progress reports that child can't access
+- add play pages: unscramble words and sentences (drag and drop), color pages, matching)
 - messages from child to parent and parent to child
+- finish one story book
+- change data base from db_sqlite3 to  PostgreSQL
 - teacher dashboard, with environment to contact her entire class
 - package this project as an online story book library, then offer publishing service to independent authors
-- finish one story book
-- add play pages: unscramble words and sentences (drag and drop), color pages, matching)